Learn

 How to Start Investing: A Beginner's Guide to Personal Finance and Index Funds

 Your first 90 days as an investor.
-Prioritize spending, open the right account, pick two index funds, and let compounding do the heavy lifting.
+Prioritize spending, open the right account, pick two index funds, and let compounding work.
 Evidence-based, no jargon, with an interactive compound interest calculator.

 MethodologyInvesting & Portfolio14 min read